‘It will not be easy’: Dems prepare for their Mueller moment

 Among the topics up for discussion as the hearing approaches: Should they work through the report step by step, or paint a general picture?
 Will every member be able to speak in the short time they have?
 And what can they do to best crystalize the findings of a report that they believe Americans haven’t read or absorbed?

-New York Rep. Hakeem Jeffries, a member of the panel, says he expects Wednesday’s meeting will include “what the team strategy is going to be as we begin an intensive phase of preparation.”
+New York Rep. Hakeem Jeffries, a member of the panel, said before the meeting that he expects to discuss “what the team strategy is going to be as we begin an intensive phase of preparation.”

 Republicans seem to have given it less thought.
 Ohio Rep. Steve Chabot, a senior GOP member of Judiciary, said he hasn’t started preparing and expects little news from the event.
 He said Democrats are just “chasing their tails” and are aiming to placate base voters who want to see the Democratic House majority take on the president.